Go vs Java - comparison of memory models: happens-before, visibility, reorder, synchronization events, write/read barriers

 Instruction Reordering

-The compiler and CPU may reorder instructions for optimization, if this does not affect the result within a single thread.
+The compiler and CPU can change the order of instructions for optimization, if it does not affect the result within a single thread.

 x = 1